sealedhermit/test.github.io/_posts/2020-05-21-placesingreece.md

                     A view of the Acropolis from the ancient Agora

 ## Corinth
 We booked a yellow cab from Athens for a relaxed one day visit to Corinth.
-Our first stop was at the [Corinth canal](https://www.google.com/search?ei=qfDFXv7-KuuC4-EPqKyj8Ag&q=korinth+canal&oq=korinth+canal&gs_lcp=CgZwc3ktYWIQAzIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjoECAAQRzoFCAAQkQJQh48CWN2WAmC6mQJoAHABeACAAYoCiAGMCpIBBTAuMi40mAEAoAEBqgEHZ3dzLXdpeg&sclient=psy-ab&ved=0ahUKEwi-9-Wb_cPpAhVrwTgGHSjWCI4Q4dUDCAs&uact=5) first.
+Our first stop was the [Corinth canal](https://www.google.com/search?ei=qfDFXv7-KuuC4-EPqKyj8Ag&q=korinth+canal&oq=korinth+canal&gs_lcp=CgZwc3ktYWIQAzIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjIECAAQCjoECAAQRzoFCAAQkQJQh48CWN2WAmC6mQJoAHABeACAAYoCiAGMCpIBBTAuMi40mAEAoAEBqgEHZ3dzLXdpeg&sclient=psy-ab&ved=0ahUKEwi-9-Wb_cPpAhVrwTgGHSjWCI4Q4dUDCAs&uact=5).
 The view from the top shows the steep and narrow cut of the canal.
 There is a tiny pedestrian bridge with railings on each side where people tie ribbons or tiny plastic strips for good luck.
 The view of the canal from the bridge was breathtaking.
 It made us admire the skills people had to plan and make the canal.

 ![_config.yml]({{ site.baseurl }}/images/places6.jpg)